 Conclusion

-There you have it: 17 SEO tips for ecommerce sites.
-Category and product pages have many components that can lead to a more optimized site.
+There you have it: effective SEO tips for optimizing product and category pages on ecommerce sites.
 After your site is optimized for general usability, then go ahead and implement these strategies!